malachibazar/json_to_pydantic/README.md

   - Copy-to-clipboard functionality
   - Sample JSON data for quick testing

+- **Privacy Focused**
+  - **100% Client-Side Processing**: Your data never leaves your browser.
+  - No server-side storage or logging of your JSON input.

 - **Smart Type Detection**
   - Automatic detection of standard Python types (str, int, bool, etc.)
   - **Date and datetime detection** with appropriate imports